The complete guide to extracting tables from PDF to Excel.

 Online tools (iLovePDF, Smallpdf, etc.)

 Easy to use but your files are uploaded to a server.
-For bank statements and financial data, that's a major security risk.
+For bank statements and financial data, that is a major security risk.
 Extraction quality varies a lot depending on the PDF structure.

 Python (Tabula, Camelot, pdfplumber)